The Circulatory System and Your Health

 Maintaining Heart Health and the Circulatory System

-- Aim and maintain a healthy weightwith
+- Achieve and maintain a healthy weight.

 - Consume a healthy diet rich in fruits, vegetables, onions, and garlic.
-(I myself follow the “Eat to Live” Plan)

-- Take good-quality supplements
+- Take good-quality supplements.

-- Drink more water
+- Drink more water.

-- Eat more fiber
+- Eat more fiber.

 - Exercise regularly, especially through activities like walking or aerobics.

-- Stop smoking
+- Stop smoking.

-- Reduce stress
+- Reduce stress.

 The Journal of the American Medical Association conducted two studies and reported that following any one of the six modifiable healthy lifestyle changes reduces your lifetime risk of heart disease.
 The six modifiable healthy lifestyle changes are: maintaining a normal body weight, not smoking, exercising regularly, drinking moderate amounts of alcohol, eating plenty of whole grains, and consuming a lot of fruits and vegetables.
+These habits also promote gut health, and research continues to show it is closely connected to heart health.
+Your microbiome is mighty and even has a hand in blood pressure.

-Heart Health Supplements
+Heart Healthy Supplements

-There are several herbs and supplements that support a healthy heart or that may help naturally with circulatory system issues.
-Many herbs, like Hawthorne, COQ10, and Mega Chel, promote overall circulatory system health.
-Lecithin and Cholesterol Regulator help maintain healthy cholesterol levels.
-Blood PressureX, along with Capsicum, Garlic, and Parsley, can help promote healthy blood pressure levels.
-I have listed several Nature’s Sunshine Products you can view via our link below.
+I have listed several Nature’s Sunshine Products you can view via our affiliate link below.
 Feel free to click on the link and learn more about them.
 Remember, if you take any prescription medication, it is always best to take your medications alone and consult your doctor before starting any supplemental programs.
 Nature’s Sunshine Products offers a wide variety of Heart Health Supplements.

 Source: Laurence Smith